Beverly Hills fined for not conserving enough water in drought

-The wealthy Los Angeles area municipality was fined $61,000 on Thursday, making it the only community not located in a desert to be assessed penalties, the California State Water Resources Board said.
+The wealthy Los Angeles area municipality was fined $61,000 on Thursday, making it the only community not located in a desert singled out for penalties, the California State Water Resources Board said.

 “Some urban water suppliers simply have not met the requirements laid before them,” said Cris Carrigan, director of the water board’s Office of Enforcement.
 “For these four suppliers, it’s been too little too late.”